Church Shopper's Check List

 We do celebrate an open communion restricted to baptized believers.

-We do not promote or practice the so-called charismatic or sign gifts.
+We do not promote or practice the so-called charismatic sign gifts such as speaking in tongues.

 We do not employ an "altar call" method of evangelism.